Cooking On The Ranch

 I’m pretty much convinced that panko bread crumbs are the perfect breading for almost anything.
 Light and crunchy, Panko is a perfect partner for sweet tender shrimp.

-And using this oven-baked method, the end result is a light, crispy, golden crunchy coating, a texture you’ll swoon over.
-Panko Baked Shrimp is a no-fail solution to frying.
+• Why You’ll Love It: Using this oven-baked method, the end result is a light, crispy, golden crunchy coating, a texture you’ll swoon over.
+Baking Panko Shrimp is a no-fail solution to frying.
+Shrimp stays tender and moist snuggled inside the egg battered, panko-flour coating.
+Using a sheet pan means easy clean-up.

 All you need for a side dish is some peppery arugula simply tossed with lime juice and olive oil, and nestled along side the shrimp, it’s a super easy partner.